John Garfield Refuses to Rat on His Friends to HUAC and Dies Tragically Young at Age 39. From 1951, it's He Ran All the Way.

-Such as his persistent encouragement that the Garfields should never buy real estate in California, for surely those astronomical prices would only drop over the years.
+Such as his consistent counsel that the Garfields should never buy real estate in California.
+(Surely those astronomical prices would only drop over the years.)

-But Roberts understood Julie’s desire for better scripts and film roles, and he saw to it that those conditions were met in their partnership with Enterprise, apparent from the exceptional script he and Julie picked for their first venture with the company.
+But Roberts understood Julie’s desire for better scripts and film roles.
+He saw to it that these conditions were met in their partnership with Enterprise.

-Bob Roberts Productions’ first film with Enterprise, Body and Soul (1947), seemed immediate proof that John Garfield’s risky independent film venture was a success.
+Bob Roberts Productions’ first film with Enterprise was 1947’s Body and Soul.
 The boxing movie not only gave Julie a good script and the role of a lifetime, it was also a hit with critics and audiences alike, earning $5 million at the box office.
 Julie himself earned an impressive half a million dollars on the film, the highest earnings of his entire career for a single project.

 Though the rigorous boxing training for the film led to what was probably Julie’s second mild heart attack, it seemed that Body and Soul was just the beginning of a new, wildly successful second phase of Julie’s film career.